Making products, machines and installations better, cleaner, quieter and more sustainable

 Become a specialist in turning thermal and fluid dynamics into engineering gains

 The ME track Thermal & Fluid Engineering will deepen and broaden your knowledge of the design, analysis and maintenance of machinery, structures, products and production processes.
-In this sense, it is on a par with the other four ME specializations, Design Production & Management, Maintenance Engineering & Operations, Biomechanical Engineering & Robotics, and Mechanics of Solids, Surfaces & Systems.
+In this sense, it is on a par with the other four ME specialisations, Design Production & Management, Maintenance Engineering & Operations, Biomechanical Engineering & Robotics, and Mechanics of Solids, Surfaces & Systems.
 The main difference is that this track focuses on the relationship between thermal and fluid dynamics and today’s engineering challenges.

-The challenges you face as an engineer in today’s world centre on the design and development of processes and equipment with a high performance and minimal environmental impact.
+The challenges you face as an engineer in today’s world centre on the design and development of processes and equipment with high performance and minimal environmental impact.
 In the Thermal & Fluid Engineering track, you will be equipped to influence both aspects: while improving the results of products, machines and installations, you will also realize more effective use of (natural) resources, energy and reduce pollution, waste and noise.
-Thermal and Fluid Engineering plays a vital role in much of the equipment today’s society and industry rely on, for example, wind turbines, pumps, airplanes, compressors, gas turbines, pyrolysis in fluidized beds, heat pumps, heat engines, multi-scale systems, thin layer flows, contact mechanics and granular flows.
+Thermal and Fluid Engineering plays a vital role in much of the equipment today’s society and industry rely on, for example, wind turbines, pumps, aeroplanes, compressors, gas turbines, pyrolysis in fluidized beds, heat pumps, heat engines, multi-scale systems, thin layer flows, contact mechanics and granular flows.

 The research you will be involved in this track is both experimental and theoretical and includes numerical simulations.
 Our laboratories at the UT are well-equipped and have bench-scale facilities and pilot plants for thermal conversion processes and (aero-acoustic) wind tunnel facilities.
 We also develop new processes, equipment and advanced methods for (multi-scale) modelling, often in close collaboration with research institutes and industry.